model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 ```

 We commented out the assertion that the underlying `u32` variable cannot be `0`, since this no longer holds.
-The Kani verification will now fail showing that `inventory.get(&id).unwrap()` method call can panic.
+The verification will now fail showing that the `inventory.get(&id).unwrap()` method call can panic.

 This is an interesting issue that emerges from how `rustc` optimizes the memory layout of `Option<NonZeroU32>`.
 The compiler is able to represent `Option<NonZeroU32>` using `32` bits by using the value `0` to represent `None`.